CopernicaMarketingSoftware/Documentation/SMTPeter/dkim-signing.md

 domain keys and still fulfill all necessary requirements.

-## Automatic DKIM keys rotation
+## Automatic DKIM key rotation

 The private keys are stored on the SMTPeter servers and are never exposed.
 The technology behind the public and private keys is very secure, yet, if someone spends a lot of time on it, keys can be broken.
-Therefore, you do want to use new keys every now and then.
-If you use SMTPeter's standard suggestions, you will get this behavior automatically.
-If you want to use SMTPeter with your own generated keys, updating the keys is left to you.
+Therefore, you want to generate new keys every now and then.
+If you use SMTPeter's standard suggestions, it will rotate your keys automatically.
+If you want to use SMTPeter with your own generated keys, updating the keys is your own responsibility.